 The Strange Valentines - Folk Music for Twisted Souls

 If you were to create a genre out of Australian rock and Canadian Maritime folk you might end up with something that sounds like The Strange Valentines.
-Comprised of Australian rocker David Farrell and Maritime folk artist Janet Mills team up for a new shade of genre on the folk/rock colour wheel with duo The Strange Valentines.
-Based in Regina, Saskatchewan their strong melodies, soulful stories, quirky humour, a sprinkle of grit, and lovely rich harmonies.
+Comprised of Australian rocker David Farrell and Nova Scotian folk artist Janet Mills the duo challenges the borders of folk/rock in the mix of flavours that result.
+Newly moved to River John, Nova Scotia, you'll get strong melodies, soulful stories, quirky humour, a sprinkle of grit, and lovely rich harmonies.
 They've also been described as if the Kinks jammed with Fleetwood Mac using only acoustic instruments in a folksy type backdrop.
-They are currently promoting their 5th album ‘Society of Good Intentions’ released February 14, 2018, recently returned from the Good Intention tour of the UK and Maritimes.
+They are currently promoting their 6th album ‘Odd Angled Love Songs for Humans’ released June 1st, 2019, recently returned from the Odd Angled tour of the UK and Maritimes.